 Diego Pascual y Cabo is Assistant Professor of Hispanic Linguistics and Director of the Spanish Heritage Language Program at Texas Tech University.

-Diego's primary research interest is heritage speaker bilingualism.
-Over the past few years, his work on this topic has appeared in several scholarly journals, such as Applied Linguistics, Heritage Language Journal, Foreign Language Annals, Hispania, International Review of Applied Linguistics, and Studies in Hispanic and Lusophone Linguistics.
-His most recent publication is an edited volume entitled Advances in Spanish as a Heritage Language (John Benjamins, 2016).
+His primary research interest is heritage speaker bilingualism.
+Over the past few years, his work on this topic has appeared in several scholarly journals such as Applied Linguistics, Heritage Language Journal, Foreign Language Annals, Hispania, International Review of Applied Linguistics, and Studies in Hispanic and Lusophone Linguistics (among others).
+Additionally, in 2016, he edited a volume entitled Advances in Spanish as a Heritage Language (John Benjamins, 2016).

 When he is not being a linguist, Diego likes traveling, working out and staying active.
 He also enjoys cooking, reading, and chatting with friends.
 But above all, he loves spending time with his wife (Laurie) and his two children (Teo and Pau).